LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/11.1-Serverless_Fns/README.md

 On running the code we get the following output from the console, null here means that we did not send any body in the request and we will get different outputs for different requests like POST, PUT, DELETE, etc. But the thing is that we get all the details of the request and all but we'll have to write very complex code to extract that info and make the application properly as per need.
 This is how it was intended to be written at the starting but eventually libraries came into the picture that made it easier to write the code.

 - misc stuff
   - Why do we have `Promise<Response>`?: Because the fetch function is an async function, and async functions return promises.
 The promise will resolve to a response object.
-Because eventually we'll have a async await usecase like taking data from the database which will be async and as such we'll have to await and so we'll surely have to return a promise.
+Because eventually we'll have an async await usecase like taking data from the database which will be async and as such we'll have to await and so we'll surely have to return a promise.
 You don't need to specifically write `Promise<Response>` since it can infer automatically but it is a good practice to write it.

 ```shell
 null